octobercms/docs/backend-forms.md

 <a name="filter-form-fields" class="anchor" href="#filter-form-fields"></a>
 ### Filtering form fields

 You can filter the form field definitions by overriding the `filterFields()` method inside the Model used.
 This allows you to manipulate visibility and other field properties based on the model data.
-The method takes a single argument **$fields** will represent an object of the fields already defined by the [field configuration](#form-fields).
+The method takes two arguments **$fields** will represent an object of the fields already defined by the [field configuration](#form-fields) and **$context** represents the active form context.

-    public function filterFields($fields)
+    public function filterFields($fields, $context = null)
     {
         if ($this->source_type == 'http') {
             $fields->source_url->hidden = false;